 Metasploit is a penetration testing platform that enables you to find, exploit, and validate vulnerabilities.
-The platform includes the Metasploit Framework and its commercial counterparts: Metasploit Pro, Express, Community, and Nexpose Ultimate.
+The platform includes the Metasploit Framework and its commercial counterparts, such as Metasploit Pro.

 The Metasploit Framework is the foundation on which the commercial products are built.
 It is an open source project that provides the infrastructure, content, and tools to perform penetration tests and extensive security auditing.
 Thanks to the open source community and Rapid7's own hard working content team, new modules are added on a regular basis, which means that the latest exploit is available to you as soon as it's published.